 A: No, you cannot raise your hot tub’s pH level without also raising alkalinity.
 When you raise or lower the pH level in your hot tub, the chemicals will inevitably also affect the water’s alkalinity levels.

-Q: How do I lower the pH in a hot tub?
+Q: How do I lower the pH in a spa pool naturally?

 Q: How do I raise and lower alkalinity levels?